Al Jazeera Media Network: AJ+

+Al Jazeera Media Network also has a digital online-only news channel AJ+.
+The channel is an online and mobile-only news channel primarily found on various social media networks and YouTube and operated by Al Jazeera New Media out of Washington, D.C. (previously San Francisco, California).
+AJ+ initially focused on short Facebook videos covering political and social issues.
+However, after not getting the response it desired, the outlet shifted to YouTube in 2016 to target audiences seeking longer-form content.
+The channel consists of mostly On Demand content.
+It soft-launched on 13 June 2014 with a new webpage, Facebook page and videos on YouTube.
+The full channel launched with an app on 15 September 2014.
+There are also Arabic and Spanish language versions of the channel.
+In September 2020, the US Department of Justice (DOJ) ordered AJ+ to register as a foreign agent under the Foreign Agents Registration Act.
+Al Jazeera publicly condemned the order.
+The DOJ has not done anything to enforce the order.

 Al Jazeera America

 Al Jazeera America was an American version of Al Jazeera English.
-The channel launched on 20 August 2013 exclusively on cable and satellite systems in the United States.
+The channel launched on 20 August 2013 on five of the ten television providers in the United States.

 On 2 January 2013, Al Jazeera Media Network announced that it purchased Current TV from its founders Al Gore, Joel Hyatt, and Ronald Burkle, in the United States and would be launching an American news channel.
 Originally 60% of the channel's programming would be produced in America while 40% would be from Al Jazeera English, which later changed to almost all the content being U.S. originated.

 Though Current TV had large distribution throughout the United States on cable and satellite TV, it averaged only 28,000 viewers at any time.
 The acquisition of Current TV by Al Jazeera allowed Time Warner Cable to drop the network due to its low ratings, but released a statement saying that they would consider carrying the channel after they evaluated whether it made sense for their customers.
 The channel was later added to Time Warner and Bright House Networks lineups after a new carriage deal was agreed upon.

-On January 13, 2016, Al Jazeera America CEO Al Anstey announced that the network would cease operations on April 12, 2016, citing the "economic landscape".
-The Al Jazeera English news channel became available digitally in the US in September, 2016.
+On 13 January 2016, Al Jazeera America CEO Al Anstey announced that the network would cease operations on 12 April 2016, citing the "economic landscape".
+The Al Jazeera English news channel became available digitally in the US in September 2016.

-AJ+

-Al Jazeera Media Network also has a digital online-only news channel AJ+.
-The channel is an online and mobile-only news channel primarily found on various social media networks and YouTube and operated by Al Jazeera New Media out of Washington, D.C. (previously San Francisco, California).
-The channel consists of mostly On Demand content.
-It soft-launched on 13 June 2014 with a new webpage, Facebook page and videos on YouTube.
-The full channel launched with an app on 15 September 2014.
-There are also Arabic and Spanish language versions of the channel.

 Al Jazeera Sport

-In 2004 Al Jazeera expanded into the world of sports with the establishment of Al Jazeera Sport (now known as beIN Sports) and the building of 8 Arabic language specialty sports channels.

-On 1 January 2014, Al Jazeera Sport was renamed to beIN Sports after it along with all of the organisation's non-news and current affairs assets were spun off and privatised into beIN Media Group; the channels were legally spun off to have consistency with all the Network's sports properties.
-According to Kate O'Brian, President of Al Jazeera America, Al Jazeera Sport revenue helped fund the network when it was in operation similar to how BBC Worldwide helps fund the BBC.
+In 2004 Al Jazeera expanded into the world of sports with the establishment of Al Jazeera Sport (now known as beIN Sports) and the building of 8 Arabic-language specialty sports channels.
+On 1 January 2014, Al Jazeera Sport was rebranded as beIN Sports after it along with all of the organisation's non-news and current affairs assets were spun off and privatised into beIN Media Group; the channels were legally spun off to have consistency with all the Network's sports properties.